 a map that updates to help create an immersive experience.
 The second video was our final

 project that I worked on with two other people as well.
 I was responsible for some of the UI and Game Mechanics.

 These videos display some of the different game play mechanics that I have developed.
 This is what I love to do!

 I have always loved video games ever since I was a little boy playing Super Mario with my brother.
 I also have a lot of fun developing and programming video games.
 I am ambitious and really enjoy learning new things.
-I have worked more with Unity then anything but I have also done work in Unreal
+I have worked more with Unity then anything but I have also done work with Unreal

-Engine, Android Studio with Java, X Code with Swift, Visual Studio with C++ and C#, including work with SDL, DirectX, and OpenGL.
+Engine, Python, Android Studio with Java, X Code with Swift, Visual Studio with C++ and C#, including work with SDL, DirectX, and OpenGL.

 I have completed my the program at triOS College and graduated with a 4.0 GPA.
 I was also awarded valedictorian.
 I have worked very hard in school and I am proud of what i've been able to accomplish in a short period of time.
 I also know that the more you know, the more you know you don't know.
 I learned that from my good friend Robert French who I also interned with at Liftlock Studios.

 I also worked at Torn Banner Studios as a development tester during my time at triOS.
 I also did Localization for Mirage: Arcane Warfare.
 I have learned a lot from my experience with this amazing company.
 It has been a dream come true to be a part of the development of Mirage: Arcane Warfare.